tftp-go-team/hooktftp/README.md

 # hooktftp

-Hook based tftp server written in Go.
+Hook based tftp server inspired by [puavo-tftp].
+It's written in Go in the hope of being faster and more stable.

+It's intented to be used with [PXELINUX][] for dynamic mac address based boots.

 ## Usage